w3c/wcag3/guidelines/groups/images-and-media/transcripts/transcripts-style-guide.md

   * Recommended style of transcripts
   * Resources
 * **Example:** The style guide has requirements such as:
-  * Never use more than two lines
+  * Never use more than two lines.
-  * Use parentheses for sound representation
+  * Use parentheses for sound representation.
-  * Identify no sound or long pause
+  * Identify no sound or long pause.
   * &hellip;
 :::